wasnaqvi/wasi-naqvi.github.io/README.md

 # Projects
 1. **Numerical Solutions to the Stellar Structure Model for Solar Mass and Massive Stars**
-   - This study intended to compare the stellar models for massive 8 M⊙ stars to 1M⊙ stars.The models yield physical parameters for these Zero Age Main Sequence Stars via numerically solving the Stellar7 Structure Equations.A Runge-Kutta 45 Method is implemented with step size h = 1000 to obtain the8 key parameters.
-Via varying free parameters P and T, we successfully recover 1.01M⊙ corresponding to9 0.76L⊙ and 0.72R⊙, while for the 8M⊙,the stellar model corresponds to 7.98M⊙ and ≈ 103L⊙.Based10 off of the values obtained,a comparative analysis of the flux generated is presented.
-The Study further11 probes into flux generation by providing a reasonable estimate of the solar neutrino flux generated12 from fusion inside the core of the Sun
+   - This study intended to compare the stellar models for massive 8 M⊙ stars to 1M⊙ stars.The models yield physical parameters for these Zero Age Main Sequence Stars via numerically solving the Stellar Structure Equations.A Runge-Kutta 45 Method is implemented with step size h = 1000 to obtain the8 key parameters.
+Based off of the values obtained,a comparative analysis of the flux generated is presented.
+The Study further probes into flux generation by providing a reasonable estimate of the solar neutrino flux generated from fusion inside the core of the Sun
    - The AAS style report can be found [here](https://www.overleaf.com/read/hxpqkghqzycq#fbf443)
 1. **Stacking and Handling NGC 891 FITS files from Hubble Space Telescope Data**